 Preliminary Design and DEIR Phase

-The project’s Draft Environmental Impact Report (DEIR) phase launched with a public information meeting held in June 2015.
-The goal of the DEIR phase was to refine the interchange improvement concept outlined in the 2014 Environmental Notification Form (ENF) while answering the scope of work developed in EEA’s MEPA Certificate.
+In June 2015, the project’s Draft Environmental Impact Report (DEIR) phase was launched with a public information meeting.
+The goal of the DEIR phase was to refine the concept.
+The phase would also address the scope of work developed in the EEA's MEPA Certificate.